Interactive promotion report: flash websites and animations

 Nickelodeon Television Channel

 The Nickelodeon website is colourful, the designer uses yellows, oranges, bright greens – if we look to colour theory, these colours stereotypically convey a sense of youth and vibrancy.
 The designer makes interesting use of bold typography and rollover button action.
 Aspects such as these create a more exciting and animated experience for the user.
+It is not so busy as to put the user off, but there is, in my opinion too much writing on the screen to sustain the interest of a young consumer.

 This is a perfect example of how technology advances and how problems are quickly over come, the designer on nick.com, like many others has adapted the design to tackle a common problem with using flash.
 Usually the back/forward controls within the internet window do not correspond with flash as flash is a series of animation frames, and not a series of pages (unlike hand drawn cartoons, flash can be used cleverly to ‘tween’ groups of frames to create seamless movement from one point to another).
 This back/forward page control can still be a great problem, but in this case the designer has placed the individual flash movies onto a flash stage which allows for much easier and linear navigation as it separates the flash movies, and gives back the user of going back and forth with the normal controls.